thekensman/sporting_data/README.md

 http://localhost:5000/players/_id_/stats

+Note: Your run functions must return two elements: the response body and response code.
 Bonus points if you include handling for errors if the user passes in an id that is not found.